peters/myget/README.md

 # MyGet

-A collection of various build scripts for effectively creating nuget packages.
+A complete build suite for creating nuget packages for miscellaneous CI build environments (think MyGet).
+As a an extra bonus these scripts will work without a CI serverlso.
+In short that means that you can use these scripts locally.

 # Awesome?

 Check out the [tutorials]() over at MyGet.

-# Testing miscellaneous build configurations
+# Standalone (wihout MyGet)

 Script parameters
 ---